prooph/pdo-event-store/README.md

 - PHP >= 7.1
 - PDO_MySQL Extension or PDO_PGSQL Extension

-For MySQL you need Server version 5.7.
+For MySQL you need server version 5.7.
+For Postgres you need server version 9.3.

 Setup
 -----